Murto/brainscrawl/README.md

-# brainsquall
+# brainscrawl

-brainsquall is a brainfuck interpreter written in C++
+brainscrawl is a brainfuck interpreter written in C++